valentin-muller26/Genome-and-Transcriptome-Assembly/README.md

 # Genome and Transcriptome Assembly

 ## Description and goal of the project
+This repository was created in the context of the course of genome and transcriptome assembly of the master of bioinformatics and computational biology.
+It contains two pipelines, one for the genome assembly and the other for transcriptome assembly.
+The goal of this project is to assemble the genome of the accession Lu-1 of *Arabidopsis thaliana* and a transcriptome assembly for the accession Sha.
+For that, we received PacBio HiFi reads for the genome assembly and Illumina reads for the transcriptome assembly.

 ## Genome assembly pipeline
 ### 1. Quality control of the raw read `01_quality_control.sh`